rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 As the Father has loved me, so have I loved you.
 Abide in my love. ^1509

-If you keep my commandments, you will abide in my love, just as I have kept my Father’s commandments and abide in his love. ^1510
+If you keep my commandments, you will abide in my love, just as I have kept my Father's commandments and abide in his love. ^1510

 These things I have spoken to you, that my joy may be in you, and that your joy may be full. ^1511

 This is my commandment, that you love one another as I have loved you. ^1512

-Greater love has no one than this, that someone lay down his life for his friends. ^1513
+Greater love has no one than this, that someone lays down his life for his friends. ^1513

 You are my friends if you do what I command you. ^1514